Is a prescription needed to buy a CPAP machine?

 BiPAP stands for Bilevel Positive Airway Pressure.
-BiPAP treat Central Sleep Apnea and for those who cannot tolerate CPAP pressures.
+BiPAP treats Central Sleep Apnea and for those who cannot tolerate CPAP pressures.

 Are your CPAP machines authentic and new?

 Our machines are authentic and new.
 We do not sell refurbished items.
-Most of our products come with a manufacture seal.
-Some packaging does not have a manufacture seal.
-Select items, for example AirSense 10 Filters come in bulk (1000 pieces) and are at once re-packaged into smaller packets with full PPE (gloves and masks) on.
+Most of our products come with a manufacturer's seal.
+Some packaging does not have a manufacturer's seal.
+Select items, for example, AirSense 10 Filters come in bulk (1000 pieces) and are at once re-packaged into smaller packets with full PPE (gloves and masks) on.
 This process is handled safely and securely by one person only in an enclosed, sanitized area.

 Will my new CPAP machine fit my current CPAP mask?

 Likely yes.
-Modern CPAP tubing, (AirMini excluded) have a universal diameter and will fit most CPAP masks.
-Ensure you connect tubing of your CPAP machine directly on to your current mask.
+Modern CPAP tubing, (AirMini excluded) has a universal diameter and will fit most CPAP masks.
+Ensure you connect the tubing of your CPAP machine directly to your current mask.
 Ensure old mask adapters or inserts are removed, otherwise can hinder connection.

 Should I use distilled water in my water chamber?

 Yes.
-Manufacturers recommends filling your water tub with distilled water to maximize the tub's lifespan.
+Manufacturers recommend filling your water tub with distilled water to maximize the tub's lifespan.
 Distilled water minimizes mineral deposit buildup in your water tank.

 What are the default settings on an automatic (APAP) machine?